 The tavernas in this area are a tasty and cheap alternative to restaurants in the tourist areas around Monastiraki and Plaka.

-For a quick snack, check out crepe shops and Everest, an inexpensive sandwich, snack, and coffee chain in Greece.
+Check out crepe shops and Everest, an inexpensive sandwich, snack, and coffee chain in Greece for a quick snack.

-While crepes may not seem like typical Athenian fare, there are small shops around the city and they are a good choice for a snack when one’s had their gyros-fill.
+While crepes may not seem like typical Athenian fare, there are small shops around the city, and they are a good choice for a snack when one’s had their gyros filled.

-One delicious and centrally located crepe and waffle shop is Zuccherino, in the Monastiraki area, and they offer an English menu.
+One delicious and centrally located crepe and waffle shop is Zuccherino, which offers an English menu in the Monastiraki area.

 Hang Out in a Cafe and Drink a Frappe

-The Athenians of Ancient Greece were known for their debate skills and even now a favorite past-time is sitting in cafes and drinking coffee.
+The Athenians of Ancient Greece were known for their debate skills, and even now, a favorite pastime is sitting in cafes and drinking coffee.

 While drip coffee, Greek coffee, espresso, and blended drinks are offered in most places, don’t leave Athens without trying a frappe.

-A frappe is a drink made from Nescafe Instant Coffee and water over ice.
-It can be ordered with or without milk, and with a lot of sugar, a medium amount, or none at all.
+A frappe drink is made from Nescafe Instant Coffee and water over ice.
+It can be ordered with or without milk and with a lot of sugar, a medium amount, or none at all.
 As good as they taste, these drinks are not for the faint of heart!

 Enjoying a coffee at any of the charming cafes in the city center of Athens is a great way to socialize with the locals and get to know the local culture and the everyday life of Athens a little better in a very relaxing way.